AviatrixSystems/Docs/HowTos/aviatrix_account.rst

  1. Go to Aviatrix -> Accounts -> Access Accounts -> +New Account, to create this new secondary account.
  #.
 Enter a unique account name.
 For example, marketingOps
  #.
 Check `AWS`.
  #.
-Check `IAM role-based`.
+Check `IAM role-based` (enabled by default).
  #.
-Follow `Readme first <http://docs.aviatrix.com/HowTos/HowTo_IAM_role.html>`_ to run a CloudFormation script that setups IAM roles, policies and establish a trust relationship with the primary account.
+Click **this CloudFormation Script** that takes to AWS Console and run CloudFormation script to setup IAM roles, policies and establish a trust relationship with the primary account.
 When finished, return to this page and proceed to the next step.
  #.
 Enter the secondary account's `AWS 12 digit account number <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_.
  #.
 Click `OK`.
  #.
 The new secondary account should be created.
  #.
 Now you can create connectivity between two VPCs in different AWS accounts.

+The above steps is shown below:

+.. |secondary_account| image:: adminusers_media/secondary_account.png
+   :scale: 50%

 .. |account_structure| image:: adminusers_media/account_structure.png
    :scale: 50%